 Religions unifying factors of Sapiens :

 The third unifying element of humanity are religions.
 The author makes us with brilliant history in a few pages: animism, polytheisms, monotheisms followed by the dualistic system in contradiction with the monotheism of an all-powerful God (good and evil, the devil and the good god, Marxism and capitalism etc ...).
 And then finish with syncretisms of all kinds.
 Harari explains that currently widespread religions (Christianity, Islam, Judaism etc ...) aspire to be universal whereas the ancient religions were local.
 He considers all beliefs, ideologies (communism, liberalism, humanism etc ...) as religions.
+The author therefore seems, like Sigmund Freud, to regard religions as schizophrenia.
 Original Buddhism has its favors, stripped of all religious sinecures.

 Humanism is also a belief :